percona/everest-doc/docs/upgrade_with_cli.md

 ## Before you upgrade

 !!! note
-     Ensure that you have installed the latest version of the CLI.
+     It is recommended to install the latest version of the CLI .

 Upgrades to Percona Everest are supported from version 0.9.0 onwards.
 However, you can only upgrade to one version at a time.
 For instance, you can upgrade from version 0.9.1 to version 0.10.0, but not directly from version 0.8 to version 0.10.